Python-PyQt/PyQt6-Docs/descriptions/QtCore/QTemporaryFile-c.rst

 The file name of the temporary file can be found by calling :sip:ref:`~PyQt6.QtCore.QTemporaryFile.fileName`.
 Note that this is only defined after the file is first opened; the function returns an empty string before this.

 A temporary file will have some static part of the name and some part that is calculated to be unique.
 The default filename will be determined from :sip:ref:`~PyQt6.QtCore.QCoreApplication.applicationName` (otherwise ``qt_temp``) and will be placed into the temporary path as returned by :sip:ref:`~PyQt6.QtCore.QDir.tempPath`.
 If you specify your own filename, a relative file path will not be placed in the temporary directory by default, but be relative to the current working directory.

 It is important to specify the correct directory if the :sip:ref:`~PyQt6.QtCore.QTemporaryFile.rename` function will be called, as :sip:ref:`~PyQt6.QtCore.QTemporaryFile` can only rename files within the same volume / filesystem as the temporary file itself was created on.

-Specified filenames can contain the following template ``XXXXXX`` (six upper case "X" characters), which will be replaced by the auto-generated portion of the filename.
-Note that the template is case sensitive.
-If the template is not present in the filename, :sip:ref:`~PyQt6.QtCore.QTemporaryFile` appends the generated part to the filename given.
+The file name (the part after the last directory path separator in the specified file template) can contain the special sequence ``"XXXXXX"`` (at least six upper case ``"X"`` characters), which will be replaced with the auto-generated portion of the file name.
+If the file name doesn't contain ``"XXXXXX"``, :sip:ref:`~PyQt6.QtCore.QTemporaryFile` will append the generated part to the file name.
+Only the first occurrence of ``"XXXXXX"`` will be considered.

 **Note:** On Linux, :sip:ref:`~PyQt6.QtCore.QTemporaryFile` will attempt to create unnamed temporary files.
 If that succeeds, :sip:ref:`~PyQt6.QtCore.QTemporaryFile.open` will return true but exists() will be false.
 If you call :sip:ref:`~PyQt6.QtCore.QTemporaryFile.fileName` or any function that calls it, :sip:ref:`~PyQt6.QtCore.QTemporaryFile` will give the file a name, so most applications will not see a difference.